John-Kingham/quality-shares/docs/TESTING.md

 ### Portfolio and About Sections

-There are no links within the Portfolio and About sections, other than those embedded within admin-created content.
+The Portfolio and About sections have no interactive functionality to test.

 ### Sign-up, Log-in and Log-out Sections